First published: Jan.04.2018

 The little girl smiled kindly and said, “I’ll give you one free flower today no problem.
 You can buy some another day,” and handed him a red rose.

-My friend said that was an amazing act, and taught him a lot.
-A little girl with no money, who was probably feeding a family was generous enough to give him a free flower but a rich convenience store owner didn’t give a discount on a bag of bread.
+My friend said: “The little girl’s act, taught him an amazing lesson.
+A little girl with no money, who was probably feeding a family was generous enough to give him a free flower but a rich convenience store owner didn’t give a discount on a bag of bread!”